 A Robo-advisor is a service designed to automate the job of a financial advisor by automating the buying and selling of stocks or ETFs and structuring an investment portfolio based on the investor’s risk tolerance.
 These services are provided directly to investors online or via a smartphone app.

 Overall, M1 Finance allows you to have granular control over your portfolio or take advantage of the M1 expert portfolios; this is an excellent approach.
-M1, like the industry, is growing fast, and they offer a full suite of services, including checking accounts and borrowing.
-But when it comes to automated investment, M1 is one of the pack’s leaders, and the only one offering automated investing for free with zero trading commissions.
-Read the M1 Finance Review.
+M1, like the industry, is growing fast, and it offers a full suite of services, including checking accounts and borrowing.
+But when it comes to automated investment, M1 is one of the pack’s leaders and the only one offering automated investing for free with zero trading commissions.

 Use a Financial Advisor

-A financial advisor can help you plan a portfolio, and most will a commission from the funds you invest in.
+A financial advisor can help you plan a portfolio, and most will receive a commission from your investment funds.
 You can also opt for a zero commissions advisor who will charge you for their time only.
-A zero commission broker can be a good way to eliminate any perceived conflict of interest between your advisor and the funds they promote.
+A zero-commission broker can be a good way to eliminate any perceived conflict of interest between your advisor and the funds they promote.

 3. Determine your risk profile and asset allocation

 It would be best to determine your risk profile before you invest any money in your portfolio; this helps you understand your asset allocation and investing strategy.
-You need to be honest with yourself about how much risk you can take on?
+It would be best to be honest about how much risk you can take.

 We match your risk profile, tolerance, potential risk/reward, and portfolio asset allocation in the table below.